 ‘s new (2018) book seeks to establish how a prototypical form of intellectual property emerged from within medieval monasteries and cathedral schools, and all the more so through the universities, from the medieval to Early Modern era.
 This pre-history culminates with Locke’s theory of property and early copyright law at the turn of the seventeenth century.
 Both can be shown to support distinctions that still set learned intellectual properties apart from other sorts, and that tend to be lost sight of amid the current intellectual-property gold rush.
 Published by the University of Chicago Press, Dr Willinsky has also made available an Open Access draft of the book.

-From print to digital, production is the hub where all publishing activities intersect.
+From print to digital, design is the hub where all publishing activities intersect.
 Research in the area considers the significance of published works as products, the production process and workflows, and how the design and materiality of texts influences audience reception.
 Some of our current projects in the area are listed below:

 Alice's Adventures in Wonderland: A case study of design and production values